Skip to Main Content

 - Long-term archival in Azure Cloud

 If you require any of these resources, please contact the Systems Administrator (Research IT Service) (research-it@rcsi.com) to discuss options for your research study.
+Research IT have provided a helpful visual overview of the Research IT Infrastructure here.

 The RCSI Research IT Request Form can be used to request access to RCSI Research IT resources, or changes to resources as follows: